ZGXDC/CMSC319ProjectVersion2/README.md

 - Name the file .env
 - The file should have two variables, namely clientID and clientSecret
 - Set those variables equal to your own credentials from the Spotify Developer Website
-- view env.example for a better understanding
+- view .env.example for a better understanding
 5. Run the project

 ## Dependencies
 - Python 3.12+
 - python-dotenv
 - requests

+## Testing
+testing.py provides a suite of unit tests and integration tests for the code.